 Clothes that changed so I didn’t have to.

 When life gives me lemons, I make lemonade.
 Lots of it.

-Thankfully, I have always been an optimist and I always see the glass half-full.
+Thankfully, I've always been an optimist and my glass is always half-full.

 When I married into an Italian family, lemonade naturally became limonata